A young Black man was fatally Tasered in his own backyard - now his family is demanding answers

 One resident told CBC News at the time that shortly before police arrived, there was a commotion and yelling coming from a nearby parkette.

-About an hour later, another resident called police after seeing "a fellow running up and down the street, screaming and hollering."
+Soon after, another resident called police after seeing "a fellow running up and down the street, screaming and hollering."

 "I thought he was going to break in," resident Jim Tingley told CBC News at the time.

 Mensah's family believes he was jogging the night of his death, singing to himself as he loved to do.
 But whether it was Mensah who Tingley saw is unclear.

 Had it been that he was a white boy, singing on the road, jogging, would they kill him?- William Owusu